rohitraja/gitapi/README.md

 Improvements
 --------------------------
-UI can be more intutive and informative.
-To give more details of issues.
+UI can be more intutive and informative to give more details of issues.